 At present the JPI Climate has 19 Member countries:

-Partners from Greece, Portugal and Slovakia participate in activities in the framework of the “European Research Area for Climate Services” (ERA4CS).
+Partners from Greece, Portugal and Slovakia (in violet) were involved in the framework of the “European Research Area for Climate Services” (ERA4CS).

 Observer institutions are:

 JPI Climate collaborates with the Belmont Forum, the global group of sustainability research funders.
 Brazil, China, India, Japan and Qatar have collaborated with JPI Climate in a joint Collaborative Research action on Climate Predictability and Inter-regional Linkages which ended in 2020.